mattcg/language-subtag-registry/README.md

 This project will be updated as the registry changes.
 Non-breaking updates will result in the minor version number being bumped.

+Run `make update` to force an update from the latest official IANA-hosted version.
+The registry file format is converted to JSON automatically and the files in `data/` are updated.

+If there are changes, please make a pull request.

 ## Usage ##

 See [language-tags](https://github.com/mattcg/language-tags) for a Javascript API.